thomas-brandstaetter/openloco/README.md

 * Multiplatform:  Linux, Unix, macOS, Windows
 * Implement the full Standard (based on IEC:2003)
-* Postscript output of graphic languages
+* Postscript output of graphical languages
-* Compiles into LLVM IR to support as many target plattform as possible
+* Compiles into LLVM 7 IL to support as many target plattform as possible
+    * take a look at [LLVM Targets](https://llvm.org/devmtg/2014-04/PDFs/LightningTalks/2014-3-31_ClangTargetSupport_LighteningTalk.pdf)
 * Bindings for popular languages
+    * Python, C++, C#, Java, ...
 * Virutal PLC
     * Virtual Raspberry Pi
     * Virtual Arduino
-    * Virtual usual PLC
+    * Virtual PLC
 * Configurations files for various systems to use it with conformance
+    * Raspberry Pi
     * Arduino
-    * Raspberry Pi
 * Package manager for programs and modules

 ## Current Status

 * Implement parts of the standard